MikuSnow/BetonQuest./Installation-and-Configuration.md

 There is also `advanced-messages.yml` file.
 It contains translations with special characters.
 Not all servers are capable of displaying them, some will even crash the plugin, but your server can use them, just replace the content of original `messages.yml` with this file.
 Note that Chinese translation is only available in `advanced-messages.yml` file.

-## AutoUpdater
+## Updating

-**To disable this feature set `autoupdate` to false in config.yml**

-The auto updating process is safe and easy.
-When the next version of the plugin will be uploaded to dev.bukkit.org BetonQuest will download it and replace itself with newer version.
-On next reload/restart of your server it will be automaticly loaded.

-Configuration files and database will be automatically backed up to a zip file so you never lose all your work due to an error.
+The  updating process is safe and easy.
+After updating to a new version (manually or automatically) configuration files and database will be automatically backed up to a zip file so you never lose all your work due to an error.
 Then configuration will be converted to a new version.
-At the end the localization will be updated with new languages and the cangelog.txt file will be created for you.
+At the end the localization will be updated with new languages and the _changelog.txt_ file will be created for you.

 When you enter the server BetonQuest will alert you about changes and ask you to read changelog.txt file located in plugin's main directory.
 This way you will be always up to date with every changes made by new versions.

-All next versions of BetonQuest will have full compatibility with your current version of the plugin and server.
-This means that after updating the plugin will work _exactly_ the same way as it did before.
-The changes will be visible only in configuration format or new features (e.g. in 1.6 inverting conditions will be done with prefixing their name with `!` character instead of adding `--inverted` tag; updater will automatically convert all `--inverted` tags to `!`s in your configuration files and the plugin will work as expected; your only concern is not to use `--inverted` tag in conditions anymore, but you will be informed about it by changelog.txt file).
+All next versions of BetonQuest should have full compatibility with your current version of the plugin and server.
+This means that after updating the plugin should work _exactly_ the same way as it did before (except for bugs).
+The changes will be visible only in configuration format or new features (for example in 1.6 inverting conditions will be done with prefixing their name with `!` character instead of adding `--inverted` tag; updater will automatically convert all `--inverted` tags to `!`s in your configuration files and the plugin will work as expected; your only concern is not to use `--inverted` tag in conditions anymore, but you will be informed about it by changelog.txt file).

 If there were any unexpected errors during an update process just download previous version, restore your configs from backup and disable autoupdating feature.
 Don't forget to post your error so I can fix it!